Breast Augmentation New Jersey

 - There should be an absolute avoidance of any kind of infectious complications.
 In my practice, patients receive IV antibiotics during the course of breast augmentation surgery and also placed on prophylactic antibiotics for five days following the surgery.
-In addition, the breast implants are soaked in a triple antibiotic solution at the time of surgery and the patient’s tissues and pocket are thoroughly and copiously irrigated with triple antibiotic containing solution prior to placing the implants into it.
-In addition, the implants should be placed carefully only by the surgeon in a “minimal or no touch technique” thus exposing the implant to the outside air for the most minimal amount of time possible.
+In addition, the breast implants are soaked in a triple antibiotic solution at the time of surgery and the patient’s tissues and pocket are thoroughly and copiously irrigated with triple antibiotic containing solution prior to placing the implants.
+In addition, the implants should be placed carefully only by the surgeon using a “minimal or no touch technique” thus exposing the implant to the outside air for the most minimal amount of time possible.

 - Finally, activity restrictions following surgery will minimize trauma to the tissues and the pocket thereby reducing the amount of inflammation postoperatively.
-This includes restrictions on lifting, aerobic exercise, and use of a chest muscles for period of three to six weeks, as per your surgeon preference.
+This includes restrictions on lifting, aerobic exercise, and use of chest muscles for a period of three to six weeks, as per your surgeon preference.

 Although we cannot 100% eradicate capsular contracture, we can minimize its occurrence by following these principles as much as possible and the incidence of capsular contracture has drastically decreased over the last few years secondary to improvement of techniques.